Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesSouth Carolina offers multiple, statutory data center-specific sales and use tax exemptions.
+Tax IncentivesYesMultiple data center-specific sales and use tax exemptions are available.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality The market has 3 network providers available in its single data center as of September 2025.
-This environment provides access to key regional and national carriers for redundant connectivity.
+Carrier Density & Carrier Neutrality: Greenville is served by at least 3 network providers in its primary data center, as of September 2025.
+The market offers access to regional and national carriers, providing sufficient redundancy for most enterprise needs.

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Greenville as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through dedicated network links to interconnection hubs in Atlanta.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Greenville-based data centers, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via private network links to nearby hubs such as Atlanta or Charlotte.

-Internet Exchange Points (IXPs) Public peering is not established in Greenville.
-Most network peering is conducted privately between carriers or routed through major exchange points in Atlanta.
+Internet Exchange Points (IXPs): Public peering is not a major feature of this market.
+Most interconnection is handled privately between carriers or established through exchanges in larger, nearby markets like Atlanta.

 Power Analysis